pclaridy/body-fat-predictive-analytics/README.md

 ## **1. Problem Statement**

-This project explores how various physiological and body composition measurements can be used to predict body fat percentage.
-The goal is to compare several regression models and determine which method provides the most accurate and interpretable results.
-This is especially relevant in health and fitness contexts, where reliable body fat estimation can inform preventative care and training decisions.
+Accurately estimating body fat percentage is essential in both clinical health assessments and personal fitness planning, yet direct measurement techniques can be invasive, expensive, or impractical for routine use.
+This project aims to build and evaluate regression models that predict body fat percentage from easily measurable physiological features such as circumference measurements, age, weight, and height.
+By comparing different linear and regularized regression approaches, the analysis seeks to identify the most accurate and interpretable model.
+The ultimate goal is to support more accessible and reliable body composition assessments that can aid in preventative care, fitness goal tracking, and health risk evaluation.

 ---